ngocthanh2002/PayTM/Retrieve data - transaction scenarios.md

- 📄 Retrieve reports on transaction scenarios</h1>
+ ## 📄 Retrieve reports on transaction scenarios

 - Retrieve a report that includes the following information: customer_id, transaction_id, scenario_id, transaction_type, sub_category, category.
 These transactions must meet the following conditions:
     - Were created in Jan 2019